dyesseyumba/music-search/README.md

 The main framework of this solution is _angularjs 1.6.4_.
 The language specification is ES6.
 I associate it with [babel](https://babeljs.io/) to transcribe the distribution from ES6 to ES5.
 So the solution will work on olds browsers.

 ### Why ES6?
 ES6 brings much news in JavaScript and allows me write better code.
-So with ES6 the code is much more readable and easily testable.
-I no longer have to use external library such as lodash.
+With ES6 the code is much more readable and easily testable.
+I no longer have to use external libraries such as lodash.

 ### Developements tools